The Salem Witch Trials – 5 Insane Theories on Its Causes

 5 Insane Theories About the Cause of The Salem Witch Trials

-Hello witches and welcome To Salem, the weirdest place on earth.
 Today we’re going back in time to 1692 to examine what exactly transformed America’s most infamous Puritan town from a bustling seaport to a psychotic murder village.
-We’re going to cover five insane theories that people have speculated made this shift possible.
+We’re going to cover five insane theories as to the causes of the Salem Witch Trials.
 Some are well-grounded in history, while others are knocking on the door to crazy town.
-Let’s get going with number 5.
+Let’s get going with number

 Actual Witchcraft (True-ish)

-- As far as we know, this is the only 100% undeniable witchcraft that was connected to The Salem Witch Trials.
+As far as we know, this is the only 100% undeniable witchcraft that was connected to The Salem Witch Trials.
 And both of them did definitely contribute to the deaths of everyone to come.
-So I think we can definitely say that there’s some validity to the theory that actual witchcraft caused The Salem Witch Trials.
+So I think we can definitely say that there’s some validity to this Salem Witch Trial theory.

 Mental Illness (True-ish)